tldr-pages/tldr/pages/common/mongodump.md

 `mongodump --username {{username}} {{database}} --password`

-- Create a dump from the uri; user, password, port & database will be in the uri
+- Create a dump from the uri; user, password, port & database will be in the uri:

 `mongodump --uri={{uri}}`